ktmathews89/cg_winter_2018_instruction/portfolio_2.md

 # Practicing HTML/CSS with Your Portfolio Project

 ### Intro
-Let's apply what we learned from the first CodeSchool HTML/CSS course...
+Let's apply what we learned from the first HTML/CSS courses...

 We are going to make some more edits to your portfolio project... here is the wireframe of what your result should look like: